babblevoice/projectrtp/README.md

 The examples folder contains 2 scripts.
 The simplenode can be used where no special funtionality is required.
 The standard projectrtp docker image points to this - so starting a docker instance will run up as a node and attempt to connect to a central control server.

-The advancednode.js is an example which contains pre and post processing - which can be used, for example, downloading recordings, performing text to speach or uploading recordings when it has completed.
+The advancednode.js is an example which contains pre and post processing - which can be used, for example, downloading recordings, performing text to speech or uploading recordings when it has completed.

 ## Codecs